-Voluntary termination requires a written notice to the Secretary at least 30 days in advance of the effective date.
+Voluntary termination requires a written notice to the Secretary.
+Except during the first 60 days of Class I membership, this must be provided at least 30 days in advance of the effective date.

 16.2 Expulsion

 Expulsion for cause may be affected by a two-thirds vote of the whole Board following all hearings of the case.
 The member must be invited to participate in one of the hearings.